viksl/kritapluginpiemenu/README.md

             - Manage Resources...
                 - Press the button "Open Resource Folder" (this opens the resource directory)
-    4. If overwrite dialog appears during copying let it overwrite (Yes) them
+    4. If overwrite dialog appears during copying let it overwrite (Yes)
     6. Restart Krita
     7. Enable the plugin
         Settings